Ethics Application Procedures

 Review of Applications

-All ethics applications will be scrutinised by at least three members of the College Research Ethics Committee (CREC).
-Members of the Committee involved in the research proposal cannot act as scrutineers.
-Consultation will usually be electronic or by internal mail, although the full Committee will meet once a year to review its procedures and the decisions taken; this meeting will take place as part of the last meeting of the academic session of the College Research Committee.
-The Committee will be asked to ensure that the proposal under consideration is congruent with ethical considerations identified by the AHRC (the default position) or, if appropriate, by other funding bodies.
+Applications will be scrutinised by at least two members of the College Ethics Reviewer Panel and three members in the case of postgraduate and staff applications.
+Members of the Panel involved in the research proposal cannot act as scrutineers.
+Consultation will typically be via the Research Ethics System and email.
+Reviewers will be asked to ensure that the proposal under consideration is congruent with ethical considerations identified by the UKRI (the default position or, if appropriate, by other funding bodies) as well as UofG policies (e.g. safeguarding, student surveys) along with legal frameworks (e.g. UK GPDR) and relevant statutory duties (e.g. Prevent UK).

-Ethical considerations identified by the AHRC include the following:
+Ethical considerations identified by the UK funders include the following:

 - the intellectual property rights of all those involved in the research, including both research staff and research subjects